 A higher bonding capacity also means that you can bid on larger projects, helping your company grow.
 It’s a good practice to go after projects slightly outside your bonding capacity.
 You’ll need to provide additional information to the surety company, but as long as the project isn’t outside your capabilities you should be approved.
 Stretching the limits is a way to grow your bonding capacity.

 Factors that determine bonding capacity

 Sureties look at several factors when reviewing a company’s bonding capacity.
 They include accounting practices, financial stability, and experience.

 If you’re still running your business out of a shoebox with receipts stuffed inside, it’s going to be difficult to qualify for bonding.
 Surety companies are looking for companies that are organized, with organized records, job costing reports, and accurate financial statements.
 You’ll also need to hire a construction CPA to review and audit your financial records.

-Your company’s financial stability is also a factor when it comes to determining the number of bonds a surety will issue.
+Underwriters look at several factors when determining a contractor’s bonding capacity.
+One important factor is the contractor’s financial performance.
 The surety measures this by looking at some key accounting ratios, as well as gauging the level of equity, liquidity, and debt that your company is carrying.
 They consider the type of work your company does, so equipment-heavy companies with a lot of bank loans won’t be penalized.

 Surety companies are also looking to see how much experience your company has completing jobs successfully.
 They want to see that you’ve completed several projects and have happy customers.
 To help them out, keep your surety informed about positive reviews and project and employee awards.